anuragkh/anuragkh.github.io/_posts/2015-09-01-cluster-computing-systems-I.md

 _Does the paper identify any fundamental/hard trade-offs?_

 I feel that the tradeoff explored in this paper is between _expressiveness and efficiency_ and _simplicity of programmablity_ in distributed programming.
 While Dryad acheives expressiveness using the DAG structure for its communication graph, and efficiency as a consequence of a more expressive flow graph, the use of multiple channels of communication, etc, Dryad loses out on programmability, since programmers must visualize the data flows which were conveniently abstracted out (or implicit) in MapReduce.

+_Will the paper be influential in 10 years?_

+In my opinion, the key tradeoff that Dryad makes, i.e., sacrificing _simplicity in programming_ for _expressiveness and efficiency_, is its primary drawback.
+As time has shown, simpler cluster compute systems that expose simpler abstractions (e.g., MapReduce, Spark) have gained higher impact despite their reduced expressiveness, since they are simpler to reason with.
+Another reason for its relatively lower impact could be attributed to its closed-source nature; however, with Dryad's and DryadLINQ's recent open-source release, this could potentially change.